asaboor-gh/ipyslides/README.md

 ---
 # PDF printing
 To include all type of objects you need to make PDF manually.
-Read instructions in side panel about PDF printing.
+Read instructions by clicking ℹ️ button in quick menu.
 See [PDF-Slides](IPySlides-Print.pdf) If you just have HTML objects like `matplotolib plots`, `images`, `plotly`, `bokeh` charts etc. and not something like `ipywidgets`, see next section.

 ---